ProNet DB: A proteome-wise database for protein surface property representations and RNA-binding profiles: Methods

 \subsection{Protein Surface Physicochemical Property}

 MaSIF is a general framework to encode protein surface fingerprints \cite{gainza2020deciphering}.
 For each protein, it will generate a discretized molecular surface by assigning calculated physicochemical features on every vertex of the surface.
 In this way, the properties of the protein surface can be clearly represented.
 As shown in Figure \ref{Structure}, the user can determine which part of the surface area is hydrophilic or hydrophobic, and which part is more likely to interact with other molecules (interacting face).
 We computed the surface properties by the MaSIF tool for the proteins in our database so that users can obtain the physicochemical property profile for every protein efficiently.
-These computed features can benefit many downstream tasks a lot including binding site prediction \cite{miotto2021molecular}, protein-protein interaction prediction \cite{gaudelet2021utilizing}, and protein design \cite{gao2020deep}, \textit{etc}.
+These computed features can benefit many downstream tasks a lot including binding site prediction \cite{miotto2021molecular}, protein-protein interaction prediction \cite{gaudelet2021utilizing} and protein design \cite{gao2020deep}.
+The recent study of protein design based on surface fingerprints confirmed that surface property plays a crucial role in function-oriented protein design, and indicated that such geometric features on protein surface boost protein-centric issue development \cite{gainza2023novo}.